Delboy/DryDrops/README.md

 - #### Order Summary
     - The order summary section appears on the right on large screens or at the top on smaller screens.
-    - This section lists all the items about to be purchased, along with the quanity, subtotal and a grand total.
+    - This section lists all the items about to be purchased, along with the quantity, subtotal and a grand total.
     - Next to the order summary title will be a number reflecting the total number of items that appear in the order.
     - Clicking the image or title of any items in the summary will take the user to that product's detail page.